Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 </activity>
 ```

+**Note**: If the OAuth configuration is invalid, the Authenticator will not launch an OAuth browser page and will prompt for for username and password instead.

 ### Intercepting Challenges

 `AuthenticatorState` acts as the `NetworkAuthenticationChallengeHandler` and `ArcGISAuthenticationChallengeHandler` for your app by default.
 When you create it, you can choose not to set it as the default challenge handler if you wish: